 We have described what we consider to be a reasonable characterization of MRI time-series in terms of regionally specific correlations between a sensorimotor or cognitive input and the hemodynamic response.
-The approach is based on the correlations between the MRI signal and the input sequence convolved with an estimate of the hemodynamic response function.
-The hemodynamic response function (in this paper) was assumed to be Poisson and was determined using the observed autocorrelations in the physiological data (having removed stimulus locked components).
-In order to give this approach statistical validity it was brought into the framework of statistical parametric mapping by (i) using a statistical parameter that tests for significant cross-correlations (between sensory input and physiological response) in the presence of intrinsic autocorrelations and (ii) using established thresholding techniques to render the probability of finding a significant region, by chance, suitably small (0.05).
-In particular the proposed statistic $\zeta(0)$ has a Gaussian distribution under the null hypothesis and the resulting map of $\zeta(0)$ constitutes a SPM{z}. $\zeta(0)$ is simply the correlation between convolved sensory input and hemodynamic response, scaled by a factor which can be thought of as the square root of the effective degrees of freedom v. v is a function of the distribution and overlap of the two processes in frequency space.
+This approach is based on the correlations between the MRI signal and the input sequence convolved with an estimate of the hemodynamic response function.
+The hemodynamic response function (in this paper) was assumed to be Poisson and was determined using the observed autocorrelations in the physiological data (having removed stimulus-locked components).
+To give this approach statistical validity, it was brought into the framework of statistical parametric mapping by using a statistical parameter that tests for significant cross-correlations (between sensory input and physiological response) in the presence of intrinsic autocorrelations; and using established thresholding techniques to render the probability of finding a significant region, by chance, suitably small (0.05).